Princeyyyy/week-3/README.md

 # Prince Mumo.
 ## Description:
-This is a webpage about DElani Studios.
+This is a webpage about Delani Studios.
 It contains their details, porfoliio of some of the projects and their contact form.
 ## Known Bugs
 There are no known bugs.
 ## Technologies Used